 Use Multiple Cameras in the Scene

-When you want different cameras to render different objects or render one object on top of other layers, you need to set up the render order and render layers.
-To learn more about how to set up render layer, render order, check out Use multiple cameras for more details.
+When you want different cameras to render different objects or render one object on top of other layers, you must set up the render order and render layers.
+Learn more about how to set up the render layer and render order.

 Customize the Camera’s Render Texture

-You can also use a custom Render Texture to have a sneak peek into what the camera is viewing in the scene and display it onto an image.
-To learn more about how to play with render texture, check out Customize Render Texture for more details.
+You can also use a custom render texture to have a sneak peek into what the camera is viewing in the scene and display it onto an image.
+Learn more about how to play with the render texture.

 Camera Component Properties

-- Layers: Renders all scene objects that are set to the selected layers.
+Layers: Render all scene objects that are set to the selected layers.
 You can select multiple layers for one camera.
 Select Default Layer, or from Layer 1 to Layer 63.

-- Render Texture: Sets the render output of this Camera to a Render Texture.
-You can use the default Render Texture, Final Render Output.
-This Render Texture uses the webcam video frame by default so it shows what the webcam or the Phone’s camera is viewing.
-Or you can create a new render texture and assign it to this property.
+Render Texture: Set the render output of the camera to a render texture.
+You can use the default render texture, Final Render Output.
+This render texture uses the webcam video frame by default so it shows what the webcam or phone camera is viewing.
+Alternatively, you can create a new render texture and assign it to this property.

 When there are multiple cameras in the scene, you need to change layers as well as the render order.
-If camera A’s render order is 3, in order to make camera B be rendered on top of camera A’s rendering result, we should set camera B’s render order > 3.
+If camera A’s render order is 3, in order to make camera B be rendered on top of camera A’s rendering result, we should set camera B’s render order to be greater than 3.